Abiotic Factors In The Amazon Rainforest

 Temperature is another important abiotic factor influencing the Amazon rainforest.
 The region experiences a relatively stable temperature range throughout the year, with average temperatures hovering around 25 to 30 degrees Celsius (77 to 86 degrees Fahrenheit).
 This consistent warmth, combined with high humidity, creates a favorable environment for a wide range of species.

 The relatively stable temperature range allows plants and animals to maintain consistent metabolic rates and activity levels throughout the year.
-However, even slight variations in temperature can have significant impacts on species distribution and behavior.
-For example, some species may be more tolerant of higher temperatures, while others may prefer cooler conditions.
+That said, even slight variations in temperature can have significant impacts on species distribution and behavior.
+On top of that, for example, some species may be more tolerant of higher temperatures, while others may prefer cooler conditions.
 Climate change, with its potential to alter temperature and rainfall patterns, poses a significant threat to the Amazon rainforest and its biodiversity.

 Soil Composition and Nutrients